 Is Synthetic a ‘Cool Iron’ Setting?

+It depends on the fabric that the dress is made out of.
 You can use a medium iron temperature of 110 to 150 degrees on polyester, silk, satin, and wool fabrics.
-If you intend to iron silk, satin, or wool, you should do so on the wrong side of the material or use a cloth barrier.
-Avoid steaming or wetting these fabrics as well.
+If you intend to iron silk, satin, or wool, it is a good idea to do so on the wrong side of the material or use a cotton cloth as a barrier between the iron and the delicate fabric.
+Also avoid steaming or wetting these fabrics during ironing.

 How Long Should You Let an Iron Cool?